dafny-lang/dafny/docs/HowToFAQ/Errors-CommandLine.md

 legacy CLI, such as one that begins with a double hyphen.
-It is recommended to use the new CLI in which the command-line begins with an action verb (e.g., resolve, verify, run) followed by files, folders, and options written with double=hyphen prefixes.
+It is recommended to use the new CLI in which the command-line begins with an action verb (e.g., resolve, verify, run) followed by files, folders, and options written with double-hyphen prefixes.